 The sale, purchase, ownership, and use of firearms are subject to thousands of federal, state and local governmental regulations.
 The basic federal laws are the National Firearms Act, the Federal Firearms Act, and the Gun Control Act of 1968.
-These laws generally prohibit the private ownership of fully automatic weapons manufactured after 1986 and place certain restrictions on the interstate sale of firearms unless certain licenses are obtained.
+Federal law generally prohibits the private ownership of fully automatic weapons manufactured after 1986 and place certain restrictions on the interstate sale of firearms unless certain licenses are obtained.
 The Company does not manufacture fully automatic weapons and holds all necessary licenses under these federal laws.
+If the scope of the National Firearms Act is expanded to regulate firearms currently regulated by the Gun Control Act, it could make acquisition of commonly owned and used firearms more expensive and complicated for consumers, which could have a material adverse impact on demand for Company products.
 Several states currently have laws in effect similar to the aforementioned legislation.